lino-framework/lino/docs/about/index.rst

 Lino then adds its own features to the above:

 - An out-of-the-box :doc:`user interface </topics/ui>`.
+Lino
-  Lino application developers don't waste their time writing html templates or css.
+  application developers don't waste their time writing html templates or css.

-- :doc:`/topics/layouts` :
+- :ref:`layouts`:
-  Design not only your *models* but also your *forms* using the Python language.
+  use the Python language not only for designing your *models* but also your *forms*.

-- Lino adds enterprise-level concepts for definining :doc:`/topics/perms` and :doc:`/topics/workflow`.
+- Lino adds enterprise-level concepts for definining :ref:`permissions` and :ref:`workflows`.

 - :ref:`mldbc` :
   Use Lino's rich experience with applications that manage